What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 64. Jump from project to program: the time of separate projects is now over and you will work with the management to create a program “Data-driven working”.
 So there will be an overarching program for all BI projects.

-65. Transform the team to a department: the project team also needs an upgrade and a permanent place in the organization.
+65. Transform the team into a department: the project team also needs an upgrade and a permanent place in the organization.
 Set up a BICC or data lab.
-Make sure there is a healthy mix of techies, domain experts, analysts and social animals.
+Make sure there is a healthy mix of techies, domain experts, analysts, and social animals.

 67. Develop an enterprise-wide data architecture: after a number of successful BI projects, your architecture is going to squeak and creak.
 Therefore, give your architecture an upgrade as well; first, design the new architecture on paper.
 Keep in mind the storage of Big Data and machine learning.
 This architecture must be scalable down the chain and be able to process data and more complex analysis super fast.